Fort Smith

 Fort Smith has an active music scene.
 There are frequent live performances in the downtown area by local and national Jazz, Blues, Country, Americana and Rock bands.Local bands regularly frequent the riverfront area highlighting the river valley's finest.

 Fort Smith is the main shopping destination of Western Arkansas and Eastern Oklahoma.
-Central Mall is the state's largest indoor shopping center in terms of area.
+Central Mall is the city's largest indoor shopping center in terms of area.

 Some notable shopping locations in the city of Fort Smith are: